leftmain/cli_tg_notify/README.md

 # send2telegram

-A fast and straightforward CLI tool for sending messages directly from your terminal to Telegram.
-Perfect for developers, system administrators, and automation enthusiasts who need to integrate instant notifications into their workflow.
+A fast and straightforward CLI tool designed for sending messages directly from your terminal to a specific Telegram bot chat.
+Ideal for developers, system administrators, and automation enthusiasts looking to integrate instant notifications into their workflow.
+Please note, `send2telegram` is tailored for individual bot chats and does not support sending messages to group chats (yet).

 ## Table of Contents